validatedpatterns/docs/industrial-edge/troubleshooting.md

 #### Symptom: ArgoCD shows an error and "Unknown" sync status

-**Cause:** A change has been made in the repo that renders invalid YAML
+**Cause:** A change has been made in the repository that renders invalid YAML

 **Resolution:** Fix the issue as identified by the error message, and commit and push the fix OR revert the last one.